canada-ca/design-system/metadata/findability.md

    &lt;meta name="dcterms.description" content="The Canada.ca Content Style Guide provides the rules to create web content that can be easily found, understood and used."/&gt;

 &lt;/head&gt;

 </code></pre>
     </div>
   </div>
-  The third element is keywords.
+  <p>The third element is keywords.
 Keywords are only used by Canada.ca's internal search engine to rank search results.
-They are generally ignored by external search engines, such as Google and Bing.
+They are generally ignored by external search engines, such as Google and Bing.</p>
   <ul start="3">
     <li>&lt;meta name="keywords" content="keyword, keyword, keyword phrase"&gt;</li>
   </ul>